Back to Blog

 Included Compliance: Some platforms include HIPAA, GDPR, TCPA, and other compliance frameworks in base pricing.
 This means the platform handles data security, call recording disclosures, consent management, and audit trails.

 Agency Responsibility: Regardless of platform compliance, you're responsible for proper configuration.
-This includes consent language in call scripts, recording disclosures, and opt-out mechanisms.
+This includes consent language in call scripts, recording disclosures, opt-out mechanisms, and accurate record-keeping.
+The platform gives you a compliant foundation; you have to deploy it correctly for each client.

 What Does the Revenue Model Look Like for Agencies?